mozilla-l10n/localizer-documentation/webprojects/amo.md

 The hosts for the new frontend are the same as **addons-server**, except to be routed to the new frontend, you either need:

-* A “mamo“ cookie with the value `on`.
-You can set this by clicking _View mobile site_ in the footer.
+* Setting a “mamo“ cookie with the value `on` by clicking _View mobile site_ in the footer.
 * A Mobile user-agent string.

 ## Disco Pane app and editorial content

-The AMO Frontend (addons-frontend) repo is also home to the Disco Pane, short for Discovery Pane app (disco.po), which is the site containing curated addons available at `about:addons`
+The AMO Frontend (addons-frontend) repo is also home to the Disco Pane, short for Discovery Pane app (disco.po).
+This is the site that contains curated addons available by typing `about:addons` on the Awesome Bar.
+Another way to get to the same place is by clicking _Tools_ on the navigation, select _Add-ons_ in the dropdown menu, and click _Get Add-ons_ on the left panel).
-(_Tools_ -> _Add-ons_ -> _Get Add-ons_).
 While this looks like it’s part of Firefox, it’s actually a webpage served from [here](https://discovery.addons.mozilla.org).

-However, the content for the Disco Pane comes from the API.
+The content for the Disco Pane comes from the API.
 To translate it, you will need to look in [AMO (addons-server)](https://pontoon.mozilla.org/projects/amo) project.

 ### Test the Discovery Pane

 The strings will be available on Dev or Staging server depending on when they were committed.
-See [the section below](Frequency of new strings extracted and landing of newly localized strings) for details.
+See [the section below](https://github.com/mozilla-l10n/localizer-documentation/blob/2f065c6a15208cf30ec0a8d440a399a5b5424d39/webprojects/amo.md#frequencies-of-newly-extracted-strings-and-landing-of-newly-localized-strings) for details.

 The hosts for the Disco Pane are as follows: